 - A penetrating and often sudden understanding, as of a complex situation or problem.

-- Compare competitor website stats including demographics, page views, unique visitors, seasonality, top keywords, etc.
+- Compare competitor website or social media stats including demographics, page views, unique visitors, seasonality, top keywords, etc.

 - Find geographic market opportunities.